-Messrs.
-Chopra and Mehra receive no compensation for their service as directors of the Company.
+Mr. Chopra receives no compensation for his service as director of the Company.

-During the fiscal year ended June 30, 2018, each non-employee director that served as a director for the full fiscal year received \$60,000 and an RSU grant that valued at \$15,000, and the lead independent director received an additional retainer of \$20,000 and an additional RSU grant valued at \$30,000.
-Each member of the Audit Committee received \$3,000 for each Compensation, the Chairman of the Audit Committee also received \$30,000 and an RSU grant valued at \$35,000.
-Each member of the Compensation Committee received \$30,000 for each Compensation Committee meeting attended.
-In addition, the Chairman of the Compensation Committee also received \$30,000 and an RSU grant valued at \$35,000.
-Each member of the Nominating and Governance Committee neceived \$15,000 and an RSU grant valued at \$25,000.
-Each member of the Technology Committee meeting attended.
-In addition, the Chairman of the Technology Committee meeting attended.
-In addition, the Chairman of the Technology Committee also received \$5,000 for each Technology Committee meeting attended.
-In addition, the Chairman of the Technology Committee also received \$15,000 and an RSU grant valued at \$25,000.
-Each member of the Technology Committee meeting attended.
-In addition, the Chairman of the Technology Committee also received \$15,000 and an RSU grant valued at \$25,000.
-All RSU awards granted to members of the Board of Directors and its committees vest annually over a period of four years from the date of grant.
+During the fiscal year ended June 30, 2021, each non-employee director that served as a director for the full fiscal year received \$48,000 and an RSU grant valued at \$150,000, and the Lead Independent Director received an additional retainer of \$28,000 and an additional RSU grant valued at \$30,000.
+Each member of the Audit Committee received \$2,400 for each Audit Committee meeting attended through December 31, 2020 and \$3,000 for each Audit Committee meeting attended thereafter.
+In addition, the Chairman of the Audit Committee received \$26,000 and an RSU grant valued at \$35,000.
+Each member of the Compensation Committee received \$2,400 for each Compensation Committee meeting attended through December 31, 2020 and \$3,000 for each Compensation Committee meeting attended thereafter.
+In addition, the Chairman of the Compensation Committee received \$26,000 and an RSU grant valued at \$35,000.
+Each member of the Nominating and Governance Committee received \$3,000 for each Nominating and Governance Committee meeting attended.
+In addition, the Chairman of the Nominating and Governance Committee received \$10,000.
+Each member of the Technology Committee received \$2,500 for each Technology Committee meeting attended.
+In addition, the Co-Chairmen of the Technology Committee each received \$15,000 and an RSU grant valued at \$35,000.
+Each member of the Risk Management Committee received \$2,500 for each Risk Management Committee meeting attended and an RSU grant valued at \$25,000.
+In addition, the Chairman of the Risk Management Committee received \$12,000.
+All RSU awards granted to members of the Board and its committees vest annually over a period of four years from the date of grant.
 The directors also are reimbursed for expenses incurred in connection with the performance of their services as directors.